Codecademy/docs/content/html/concepts/elements/terms/applet/applet.md

 ---
-Title: '<applet>'
+Title: "<applet>"
-Description: 'Used to embed Java applets in HTML documents but is no longer supported.'
+Description: "Used to embed Java applets in HTML documents but is no longer supported."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
-  - 'Obsolete'
+  - "Obsolete"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<applet>`** element was used to embed Java applets into an HTML page.
 It has since been deprecated and removed from the [HTML specification](https://html.spec.whatwg.org/).
 This tag should no longer be used as browsers no longer support it.